MCMC setup and step

 • moves (Moves) – The accepted/rejected moves, with acc and to_prune set.

-The inputs to accept_move_and_sample_leaves that are the same for all trees.
+The inputs to accept_move_and_sample_leaves that are shared by all trees.

 Parameters: